Working as an architect is about more than just design.

 It’s more than delivering a set of construction documents.
 It’s more than helping a client turn their ideas into spaces and buildings.

-Here you’ll find all the ways that AIA Colorado is acting on behalf of architects, and how you can get involved and make a difference in your community, regardless of your previous civic experience.
+Here you’ll find all the ways that AIA Colorado is advocating on behalf of architects, and how you can get involved and make a difference in your community, regardless of your previous civic experience.

 There are multiple ways to get involved, from attending an AIA Colorado committee meeting to helping influence federal level policy-making.
 We’re here to help you find ways to leverage your unique skills as an architect to meaningfully give back.